brain246/brain246.github.io/_posts/2022-10-25-FirstPost.md

 tags: [powershell, github-pages, blog, powershell-gallery, azure]
 ---

-# FIRST ...
+## FIRST...

-... blog post here at my Github page :champagne:
+...blog post here at my new Github page :champagne:

 <sub>_(this post is a test run mainly)_</sub>